Car Insurance Extras and Add-Ons

 Breakdown cover is one of the most useful add-ons you can get to your insurance.
 It means just that: if you break down, professional assistance will come and help you.
 If they can’t fix the problem at the roadside, they may even tow you home or to a mechanic.
 Breakdown cover isn’t typically included in your policy, but it is worth looking out for it when running your car insurance comparison.

 If you’ve been diligently building up your No Claims Bonus for several years, then that’s a valuable attribute.
 Having a No Claims Bonus allows you to unlock the best car insurance deals on the market, so you may want to protect it.
-What No Claims protection does is ensures you can keep some, if not all, of your bonus, even if you make a claim (slightly confusing, right?!).
-However, it is an available add-on that you may want to take advantage of to ensure you can continue getting cheap car insurance in the future.
+What no claims protection does is ensures you can keep some, if not all, of your bonus, even if you make a claim.

 For peace of mind, legal cover can be worth the money, but you could well be covered by other policies already – for example, income protection insurance pays out for loss of earnings.